PARTICIPATE IN OUR ART AND CONSERVATION DESIGN CONTEST!

 - Begin researching and preparing your entry.

-- Mail your entry to your state coordinator by the deadline.
+- Mail your entry to your state coordinator by March 15th.
 It’s as simple as that!

 CONTEST ELIGIBILITY – WHO MAY PARTICIPATE?

-Any K-12 student attending public, private or homeschool (1.3MB) in the United States and the U.S. Territories is eligible to enter, as long as you are a U.S. Citizen, resident alien, or national (a social security number, Green Card or Visa will be required for all Best of Show winners).
+Any K-12 student attending public, private or homeschool in the United States and the U.S. Territories is eligible to enter, as long as you are a U.S. Citizen, resident alien, or national (a social security number, Green Card or Visa will be required for all Best of Show winners).
 U.S. Citizens attending schools abroad may enter through their legal state of residence.
-Students may enter through their school, as a home project or as a part of a youth or community activity (1.5MB)
+Students may enter through their school, as a home project or as a part of a youth activity.

 US Fish and Wildlife Service